MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 1. [Associate your app registration with the user flow](../external-id/customers/how-to-user-flow-add-application.md).

-1. For sign-in flow, [register a customer user](../external-id/customers/how-to-manage-customer-accounts.md#create-a-customer-account), which you use to test the sign-in APIs.
+1. For sign-in flow, [register a customer user](../external-id/customers/how-to-manage-customer-accounts.md#create-a-customer-account), which you use to test the API sign-in.
 Alternatively, you can get this test user after you run the sign-up flow.

 1. For SSPR flow, [enable self-service password reset](../external-id/customers/how-to-enable-password-reset-customers.md) for customer users in the external tenant.
 SSPR is available for customer users who use email with password authentication method.